Antinomia2/Portale-Chi/README.md

 # Portale-Chi

-As a UniMiB student, have you ever felt sick and tired of searching for exam dates<br>
+The official UniMiB website used to search for exam dates is slow, complex, and buggy.<br>
-on the official website due to its complexity and slowness?
-Then fear not!<br>
+I therefore created this script to help you get just the essential information<br>
-Portale-Chi is here to help you get just the bare minimum information in only a few clicks<br>
+about available exam dates within 1 year, in just 2 clicks.<br>
 <br>
 ![Demo](https://raw.githubusercontent.com/Antinomia2/Portale-Chi/main/demo.gif)